Student Loan Forgiveness: Programs for Relief and Forgiveness

 Student Loan Forgiveness by Federal Repayment Plan

 Many federal student loan holders are eligible for an income-driven repayment plan at some point.
 An income-driven plan sets your monthly student loan payment at an amount that is intended to be affordable based on your income and family size.
-And borrowers who continue to qualify for an income-driven repayment plan and make their payments may eventually see their remaining loan balances forgiven.
+And borrowers who continue to qualify for an income-driven repayment plan and make their payments may eventually see their remaining loan balances be forgiven.

 The SAVE Plan